Battalion Park

 Battalion Park is a geoglyph site in southwest Calgary, Alberta, Canada.
-It is located on Signal Hill, overlooking the Tsuu T'ina Nation (formerly Sarcee Nation), as well as lands formerly known as Camp Sarcee and later Sarcee Training Area, a military reserve used by the Canadian Forces from before the First World War up until the 1990s.
+It is on Signal Hill, overlooking the Tsuu T'ina Nation (formerly Sarcee Nation), as well as lands formerly known as Camp Sarcee and later Sarcee Training Area, a military reserve used by the Canadian Forces from before the First World War up until the 1990s.
 The park extends over an area of 93 ha, north of the Elbow River.
 Its heritage value is associated with its dedication to the heroic efforts of Albertan soldiers during the First World War.

-The site contains four geoglyphs, numbered 137, 113, 151, and 51.
-The large, whitewashed stones, totalling 16,000 in all, form the centrepiece of the park.
+The site contains four geoglyphs formed of large, whitewashed stones, spelling out the numbers 137, 113, 151, and 51.
+The stones, totalling 16,000 in all, form the centrepiece of the park.
 Arranged on the side of the hill, and visible from various parts of the city, they represent the battalions numbered 137th, 113th, 151st, and 51st.

 Geography

 The 93 ha park on Signal Hill overlooks the Tsuutʼina Nation.
-It is situated to the north of the Elbow River, beside the Westhills shopping complex, on the city's western outskirts.
+It is north of the Elbow River, beside the Westhills shopping complex, on the city's western outskirts.